One Enzyme That Destroys Candida

 - Enzymes like hemicellulase that help destroy the cell walls of Candida, keeping its aggressive behavior in check.

 - Specific strains of bifidobacterium and beneficial yeast, such as saccharomyces boulardii, that help restore balance to the inner ecosystem, making it difficult for Candida to grow out of control.
-Donna created a special blend of these strains in the new Digestive Care Multi.
+Donna created a special blend of these strains in the Digestive Care Multi.

 The best way to control both digestive and systemic Candida overgrowth is to follow Body Ecology’s 4 Steps to Healing: